 a.
 May not be transferred or transmitted to another person

 b.
-Terminates upon cessation of his membership by death or resignation or failure to pay the annual membership dues.
-The member’s Journal subscription will be discontinued if the member fails to pay dues but may be re-instated with full payment.
+Terminates upon cessation of his membership by death or resignation or failure to pay the annual membership dues within 90 days of invoicing.
+The member’s online Journal subscription will be discontinued upon cessation of membership.
+Paid Journal online access and print copies of the Journal will be discontinued with no full or partial refunds if the member fails to pay dues but may be re-instated with full payment and reinstatement of membership.

 IV.
 ANNUAL SUBSCRIPTION, FEES AND FINANCE

 - The annual membership dues shall be determined by the Executive Committee.
+Membership may also include access to a scientific journal as negotiated by the Executive Committee.
 No dues shall be levied against any member over the age of 65 years.

 - Registration fees for the Annual Scientific Meeting shall be set by the Program Chairman and included in the budget of the meeting.